twiddlingbits/twr-wasm/docs/gettingstarted/installation.md

 npm install twr-wasm
 ~~~

-See the "Hello World walkthrough" in the following section for more specifics.
+See the "Hello World walk through" in the following section for more specifics.

 There are actually two methods of installation with different pros and cons: